 The stars of the game were without a doubt Drew Brees and Tim Hightower.
 Early last week, we all discovered that Brees had torn his plantar fascia in his right foot in the Monday night loss to Detroit.
 He continuously insisted that he planned to play the final two games of the season, despite what is said to be an extremely painful injury to deal with.
 Most of us questioned why Sean Payton and the coaching staff would even allow him to play, but medical experts stated that he could not further damage his foot and it was simply an issue of pain tolerance.
+When looking for the most effective way to ensure you recover from a sports-related injury quickly and without complications.
+The sports injury physical therapy philadelphia pa can help you through the recovery process.
 Well, Brees seemed to tolerate the pain just fine, on his way to a flawless performance that may have been his cleanest of the season.
 As for Hightower, the man continues to battle back from an injury history that would end most players’ careers; however, he still has hope that this injury will heal quickly so that he can fully get back and play as he normally does.
 He had a career day, eclipsing 100 yards rushing for the first time in five years, along with two touchdown runs.

 It took all of 4:27 in to the game for Drew Brees to prove to everyone in the country why he belonged on the field yesterday, despite a badly injured right foot.
 He took his offense 80 yards in 10 plays on the opening drive of the game, hitting Michael Hoomanawananui for a 17 yard touchdown strike to give his team a lead that they would never relinquish.
 As if that were not enough for everyone to quickly see what Brees was still capable of doing, he picked up right where the offense left off following a short drive from the Jaguars.
 Starting at their own 2 yard line, New Orleans fought their way out from the shadows of their own goal posts, giving themselves breathing room.
 Hoomanawananui was called for two straight holding penalties, setting up a 1st and 30.
 Two plays later, Brees hit Brandin Cooks in stride deep down the sideline for a 71 yard bomb to put the Saints up 14-0 in the first quarter.
 The pass was as perfect as it could get, further exemplifying Brees’ grit and determination to battle through his injury for his team.